 What is adult learning?

 Surrey Adult Learning provides inclusive opportunities to promote learning, health and wellbeing.
 We inspire people to achieve their potential.
-With seven dedicated adult learning centres in North and South West Surrey, plus nearly a hundred community venues, we can meet the needs of learners across Surrey.
+With seven dedicated adult learning centres in North and South West Surrey, plus nearly a hundred community venues and an extended online programme, we can meet the needs of learners across Surrey.

-We provide courses in for individuals in all aspects of life, work and leisure.
+We provide courses across all aspects of life, work and leisure.

 - Art and photography,

 - Computing and IT